ajumanoh/movie-search-app-minikube/README.md

 Implemented the application movie-search-app-local using kubernetes.
 Tested using minikube

-Docker image for the applicaiton is present in https://hub.docker.com/repository/docker/ajumanoh/movie-search-app Postgres is deployed using public postgres image.
+Docker image for the applicaiton is present in https://hub.docker.com/repository/docker/ajumanoh/movie-search-app.
+PostgreSQL DB is deployed using public postgres image.

 Features of the application -